-Twin City Stage – “We are the triad’s premier community theatre specializing in affordable, professional-quality productions.
+The Little Theatre of Winston Salem (formerly Twin City Stage) – “We are the triad’s premier community theatre specializing in affordable, professional-quality productions.
 Formerly known as The Little Theatre of Winston-Salem.”

 University of North Carolina School of the Arts (Drama) – “The School of Drama at the University of North Carolina School of the Arts trains talented young men and women to be exciting, versatile and accomplished professionals.”